datasciencelearnofficial/K-Means-Clustering-for-Customer-Segmentation/README.md

-# K-Means-Clustering-for-Customer-Segmentation
-🚀 Project: K-Means Clustering for Customer Segmentation 🚀  🔍 Explored and analyzed customer data to uncover hidden patterns and insights.  📈 Implemented K-Means Clustering algorithm to segment customers based on age and spending behavior.  🎯 Identified distinct customer groups for targeted marketing strategies.
+🚀 Project: K-Means Clustering for Customer Segmentation 🚀

+🔍 Explored and analyzed customer data to uncover hidden patterns and insights.

+📈 Implemented K-Means Clustering algorithm to segment customers based on age and spending behavior.

+🎯 Identified distinct customer groups for targeted marketing strategies.